ruohola/finner/README.md

 ## Windows installation

 1. Download [Microsoft Keyboard Layout Creator](https://www.microsoft.com/en-us/download/details.aspx?id=102134) and open it
-2. From 'Open' > open the `Finner.klc` file
+2. From 'File' > 'Load Source File...' open the `Finner.klc` file
-3. From 'Project' > select 'Build DLL and Setup package'
+3. From 'Project' > select 'Build DLL and Setup package', ignore the verification warnings
 4. Run the `setup.exe` file from the location it got created to
 5. Select the new keyboard layout from Windows Settings